Photo by Joseph NilatS on Unsplash

 In this article:

-Disney vacations are a rite of passage for military families, thanks to amazing discounts, heavy military populations in Florida and California, and most importantly because they’re a special destination to celebrate mom or dad’s return from deployment.
+Disney vacations are a rite of passage for military families, thanks to discounts and the heavy military populations in Florida and California near the parks.
+They make an unforgettable destination to celebrate mom or dad’s return from deployment and are ideal for family reunions when a PCS takes you far away.
+A Mouse House vacation also makes the perfect family Christmas present!

-We’ve asked military spouse of 14 years, Kristin Van Osterom of Wishdrawals Disney Planning, to help military families navigate their Disney trip planning with some in-the-know advice and tips.
-She’s an experienced travel pro and lifelong Disney afficanaido who specializes in creating (without a fee) the magical Disney trips military families dream about.
-Kristin has provided many of the tips included in this article, including the “More Tips for Your Trip to Disney” at the end.
+Kristin Van Osterom of Wishdrawals Disney Planning, a military spouse of 14 years, helps military families navigate their Disney trip planning with some in-the-know advice and tips.
+She’s an experienced travel pro and lifelong Disney enthusiast specializing in creating (without a fee) the magical Disney trips military families dream about.
+She is the mastermind behind many of the tips included in this article.

 When you’re starting to think about your trip, you might hear about some perks or opportunities that sound super exciting.
-Keep in mind that there are many similarities between the parks, but there are many differences, too.
-So don’t assume one program, discount, or event translates equally between the two.
-For example, Disney World has its own My Disney Experience app, but Disneyland has yet to follow suit.
+Keep in mind there are similarities between the parks, but there are differences, too.

-It’s important to realistically prepare your budget early on and use it to guide your hotel research and create your most important events and things-to-do list.
+It’s important to realistically prepare your budget early on and use it to guide your hotel research to create your things-to-do list.

 Basically, it’s the program that helps military families visit Disney World and Disneyland at heavily discounted prices.
 It’s hugely popular, not only for the tickets, but because it includes discounted rates for overnight stays.